 The ISO 9001 addresses various aspects of quality management.
-The standard provides guidance and tools for companies and organizations, which intend to ensure that their products and services consistently meet customer's requirements, and that quality is consistently improved (ISO, 2017).
+This standard certification provides guidance and tools for companies and organisations, which intend to ensure that their products and services consistently meet customer requirements, and that quality is consistently improved (ISO, 2017).

 ISO 9001 sets out specific requirements that a company should follow to implement a quality management system.
 It is the only standard in the quality family that can be certified (although this is not a requirement).
-ISO 9001 can be used by any organization, large or small, regardless of field of activity.
-In fact, there are over one million companies and organizations in over 170 countries certified to ISO 9001 (ISO, 2017).
+ISO 9001 can be used by any organisation, large or small, regardless of its field of activity.
+In fact, there are over one million companies and organisations in over 170 countries certified to ISO 9001 (ISO, 2017).